divadnauj-GB/UPTC-Teaching/2-RISC-V/freestanding/README.md

+# Baremetal examples

-# These exercises were adapted to work with RISC-V QEMO, the original exercises were taken from the repository https://github.com/johnwinans/rvddt/tree/master of John Winans
+### These exercises were adapted to work with RISC-V QEMO, the original exercises were taken from the repository https://github.com/johnwinans/rvddt/tree/master of John Winans

 These illustrate an approach to initializing an address space suitable for running a C program that uses newlib.